All About Vitamin A

 The Powerful Retinoid and Antioxidant

-There are two types of vitamin A. One type, most commonly found in animal products, is a vitamin A retinoid that is soluble in fat.
+There are two types of vitamin A. One type, most commonly found in animal products, is a fat-soluble vitamin A retinoid.
 This means that it is stored in the fat of your body and can be tapped into when needed.
 The more commonly known type, beta-carotene, comes from plants, fruits, and vegetables.

 What About Deficiencies?

 Free radicals forming in the body are hard to spot, but some other symptoms of a vitamin A deficiency are not.
-Gluten sensitivity, inflammatory bowel disease, and pancreatic disorders are all signs of a potential deficiency.
+Gluten sensitivity, inflammatory bowel disease, and pancreatic disorders all often come with a vitamin A deficiency.
+Alcoholism can also sometimes lead to a deficiency.

 However, a deficiency isn’t always a result of an unhealthy or imbalanced diet.
-It is sometimes caused by malabsorption.
-This means that the body is not absorbing the vitamin as it should, which is why deficiencies are common in people going through bodily changes.
+It is sometimes caused by malabsorption, as is often the case with chronic conditions like IBS and celiac disease.
+This means that the body is not absorbing the vitamin as it should, even if you are consuming the right amount.
+You will likely need to address the underlying condition before you can add more Vitamin A to your diet effectively.

-Deficiencies are treated as any other vitamin deficiency would be treated.
-A doctor assesses the degree of your deficiency and then recommends a daily dosage of supplements.
+If your deficiency isn’t caused by one of those chronic diseases, a doctor will treat it like they would any other deficiency.
+They will assess the degree of your deficiency and then recommend a daily dosage of supplements.
 You’ll have to keep up with the supplements until your supply has been replenished.
+After that, think about incorporating it into your diet more naturally to avoid another deficiency in the future.

 Like any deficiency, a lack of this vitamin can be harmful to everyone, but it is especially harmful to babies and young children.
-If left untreated, a deficiency in the vitamin can lead to development issues and blindness.
+It can result in developmental issues and even blindness.
+This is why it’s important to make sure your children are getting the proper nutrition as they are growing up.

-Aside from fighting free radicals, studies have shown that people with a healthy amount of this nutrient in their diets are less likely to develop age-related macular degeneration (AMD).
+Aside from fighting free radicals, studies have shown that people who consume a healthy amount of vitamin A are less likely to develop age-related macular degeneration (AMD).
 As the name suggests, AMD is the deterioration of the macula in the eye.
 It’s also one of the leading causes of blindness in senior citizens.

 Though there is no cure – at least not yet – for AMD, this vitamin is a strong component in preventing and slowing down the progression of the disease.